-Company believes in improved health, education, environment and accordingly has undertaken several programs and initiatives to and marginalized disadvantaged, vulnerable population living in the local community.
+Company believes in improved health, education, environment and accordingly has undertaken programs and initiatives several to disadvantaged, vulnerable and marginalized population living in the local community.
 To achieve the same, Company has a well-formulated CSR policy.
 During the year the Company has taken up activities i.e., IT training to graduate freshers in various softwares including Artificial Intelligence, soft skills like communication, client management etc.